Sanya-Kap/sanya_kapoor_2025/_posts/Foundation/A-pair_programming/2023-08-16-pair_programming.md

     width="350"
     height="550" />

-from tabulate import tabulate

-# Data for the table
-data = [
     ["1.A", "Investigate the situation, context, or task."], ["1.B", "Determine and design an appropriate method or approach to achieve the purpose."], ["1.C", "Explain how collaboration affects the development of a solution."],